‘A little bit scary for everybody’: Air passengers wary as new rules take effect - Port Alberni Valley News

 Even so, “there are some difficult decisions for travellers, for sure,” Tam added, saying individuals should assess their own risk levels and need to fly.

-Karen Kabiri took his first flight in five years Monday after learning his mother had died in Iran the day before — just 20 days after his father.
+Karen Kabiri took his first plane trip in five years on Monday after learning his mother had died in Iran the day before — just 20 days after his father.

 “It’s very, very hard for us.
-That’s why I’m going there right now, to help my sister,” Kabiri said.
+That’s why I’m going there right now, to help my sister,” said Kabiri, 44.

-Claire Parois and her five-year-old daughter climbed aboard a flight Monday to her home country of France to join her parents after receiving approval to continue telecommuting until late August.
+Claire Parois and her five-year-old daughter climbed aboard a Monday flight bound for her home country of France to join her parents after receiving approval to continue telecommuting until late August.

 “My main concern would be to get infected and then infect my parents.
 Otherwise I’m not too worried,” she said.

+“There was no temperature screening when we got into the Qatari airport,” added the 39-year-old teacher who moved back to Ottawa this week after spending most of the past 14 years in the Gulf state.

+“People aren’t really taking it as seriously as they should,” she said. ”I was standing at the baggage counter and this woman was literally touching me with her arm.
+And I said, ‘Sister, you have to stand back.’

-Transport Canada listed physical distancing among the “key points” in preventing the spread of the virus as part of a guide issued to the aviation industry in April.
+Transport Canada listed physical distancing among the “key points” in preventing the spread of the virus, part of a guide it issued to the aviation industry in April.

 “Operators should develop guidance for spacing passengers aboard aircraft when possible to optimize social distancing,” the document states.